UBBGDSC/puppeteer-workshop/src/exercise-scraping.md

 ## Objective

 You are the biggest GDSC fan, and you want to attend as many workshops as possible.
 You are able to go anywhere in the world, so the location is not a problem.
 For this, you want to scrape the GDSC events from the [GDSC website](https://gdsc.community.dev/events/#/list).
-For each event, you want to extract the title, date, location, description, image link, and the tags associated with the event.
+For each event, you want to extract the title, date, location, description, image link, the tags associated with the event, and the url

 <img src="./images/upcoming_events.png" alt="Go Away" width="900"/>